cogentcore/core/README.md

 * Every non-terminal Widget must either be a Layout or take full responsibility for everything under it -- i.e., all arbitrary collections of widgets must be Layouts -- only the layout has all the logic necessary for organizing the geometry of its children.
 There is only one Layout type that supports all forms of Layout -- and it is a proper Widget -- not a side class like in Qt Widgets.
 The Frame is a type of Layout that draws a frame around itself.

+* General Widget method conventions:
+	+ SetValue kinds of methods are wrapped in updates, but do NOT emit a signal
+	+ SetValueAction calls SetValue and emits the signal
+	+ this allows other users of the widget that also recv the signal to not trigger themselves, but typically you want the update, so it makes sense to have that in the basic version.
+ValueView in particular requires this kind of behavior.  todo: go back and make this more consistent.

 ### TODO

 * SplitView is new type (not layout) -- needs Splitter widget with drag logic -- u